Recommendation and use of non-compliant Food Supplements in the UK

 - It is the intention of the policy to protect the policy holder.
 The policy holder must take all due diligence regarding the supply or recommendation of products.

-- The policy requires that the policy holder acts in a manner compliant with relevant law.
+- All policies require that the policy holder acts in a manner compliant with relevant law.
 The supply of illegal products will breach the terms of the policy and may invalidate cover.

 Whilst local FSA and Trading Standard Officers in combination with the Police may enforce the allergen information regulations in the local trading environment, responsibility for permitted availability via the online provider is not being addressed.
 The Government accepts that all appropriate measures to protect sufferers of food allergies most be fully implemented.